“If I couldn’t be at home, I wanted to be at the Cross.”

 When our loved ones are facing cancer it can be difficult to know how to show support.
 Mee Wan chooses to honour the memories of her youngest sister, father, and mother by fundraising.

 “I did the best I could to look after my family, I felt it was my duty.
 Now, I continue my work by raising funds and awareness.”

 Mee Wan supports cancer patients in her professional life as well.
-As a registered nurse at the Foothills Medical Centre, she cares for patients with cancer.
+As a retired registered nurse at the Foothills Medical Centre, she cared for patients with cancer.
 “The statistics are improving but we have to do everything we can to make a difference.”